fpartridge/invapp-paragon/README.md

 # invappParagon

-A function for analysing worm movement / growth from movies.
+A MATLAB function for analysing worm movement / growth from movies.
 The variance through time for each pixel in the plate is calculated, and the distribution of these variances examined.
 Pixels whose variance is greater than a threshold of the mean plus one standard deviation are determined to be “motile”.

 # invappParagonBatch